 Space is a precious thing for many companies, often times they are often already dealing with having a tight fit, which is why an overhead crane is able to make all of the difference.
-These heavy duty machines allow for one to be able to carry a load across the length and width of the building and drop it of at the correct location (which is often served by its own light-duty crane).
+These heavy-duty machines allow for one to be able to carry a load across the length and width of the building and drop it off at the correct location (which is often served by its own light-duty crane).

-A common type of overhead crane that which is found in manufacturing environments is the overhead bridge crane.
-These high powered operating machines run on elevated tracks and are often the preferred choice because it they allow for a hook motion along three axes (up & down, back & forth and side to side).
+A common type of overhead crane that is often used in manufacturing is the overhead bridge crane.
+These high powered operating machines run on elevated tracks and are often the preferred choice because it allows for a hook motion along three axes (up & down, back & forth and side to side).
 These cranes can run either on top of girders or be under-hung.